 Duo is the UW’s two-factor authentication (2FA) system, which adds a second layer of security when you sign into Workday and other systems.
 Using 2FA prevents others from signing in as you, even if they know your password.

-If you receive an unsolicited sign-in request for Duo, and you have not signed in to a system that requires it, do not approve the request.
-If the request is a phone call, hang up without pressing any button.
-If it is a Duo Push request, press the “deny” button, and you will be given a choice to report it as fraudulent so that UW Information Technology is notified of the unsolicited push request.
-Additionally, you should immediately change your UW NetID password to ensure your account is secure by visiting the Manage UW NetID webpage.
+If you receive an unsolicited sign-in request for Duo, and you have not signed into a system that requires it, do not approve the request.
+If the request is a phone call, hang up without pressing any buttons.
+If it is a Duo Push request, press the “deny” button and you will be given a choice to report it as fraudulent so that UW Information Technology is notified.
+Additionally, you should immediately change your UW NetID password to ensure your account is secure.

 - Use anti-virus software on your computers and devices, and keep the anti-virus software updated.